MrOstling/cat-box/README.md

 ### The UI

 If you set up a web connection, you can access the ui via a web browser.
 It should look something like:

 ![ui actions](img/ui-actions.png)

 with settings something like:

 ![ui settings](img/ui-settings.png)

+* Sensitivity: adjusts the threshold used to determine if there is a cat in the box.
+Smaller value will trigger with less wieght in the box.
+* Alert Cycles: adjusts how many cycles happen before alerts are sent on each subsuquent cycle.
+* Timed Cycle Delay: adjusts how long to go without a cat detection before cycling anyway.
+This is useful when you have a broken cat sensor or a cat that is too light to set off the sensor.

 ### The API